NCAS-CMS/cms-website/_drafts/puma2.md

 * We have cylc-8 on PUMA2.
 You can use the terminal UI.
 You should also be able to use the web GUI with port forwarding.
 * Emacs works.
 * Cylc graph works.

-We have also taken this opportunity to archive some old files and directories.
+* Some old files and directories have been archived.
+Let us know if you think we've archived something that is still in use.

 ## Known issues